fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 end
 ```

-With that, when a new attribute is added to the API, the test should break.
+With that, when a new attribute is added to the API, the test would break.

 For this test, I would recommend using VCR to test it against the real API, because I think this test must be strong to ensure the stubbed response is valid!